Mentoring the Creative Community

 The need to support local artists is considered more important than ever given the impact the coronavirus continues to have on the cultural and creative sector, with an exciting mentoring program again planned for this year.

-Mentoring will be on a one-to-one basis from July through November 2025, with the mentor and mentee aiming to meet on at least 4 occasions.
+Mentoring will be on a one-to-one basis from July through November 2026, with the mentor and mentee aiming to meet on at least four occasions.

 Participants will be selected based on mentors being available who can meet the specific needs of potential mentees.
 This could be someone from a similar background and industry experience, or a different background and with a different perspective.
 Should you not be selected for a mentoring partnership this year we will let you know about future opportunities.

-Applications for the 2025 BAF Mentoring Program will open April 1.
+Applications by both mentors and mentees, for the 2026 BAF Mentoring Program, will be open from 1 to 30 April 2026.